Scarification (Gotham): Plot

 Cobblepot (Robin Lord Taylor) and Butch (Drew Powell) bring a chest to Galavan (James Frain) in his penthouse, revealing a kidnapped Sid Bunderslaw (Michael Potts), where Tabitha (Jessica Lucas) removes one of his eyes.

 Meanwhile, the GCPD Strike Force, led by Captain Barnes (Michael Chiklis) and Gordon (Ben McKenzie) busts one of Cobblepot's money laundering houses, where they're nearly killed by a man with a rocket-propelled grenade.
 Galavan arrives at the GCPD, where he offers help in cleaning the GCPD's corruption in exchange for support in his candidacy.
 Gordon gently refuses, claiming the police and politics don't match.
 Tabitha visits Cobblepot to discuss their next move, which requires hiring arsonists.

 Butch contacts Selina (Camren Bicondova), who puts him in contact with a group of arsonists, the Pike Brothers: Joe (Leo Fitzpatrick), Cale and Evan (Noah Robbins), who are still loyal to Fish Mooney.
 They visit them, hiring them to work for Galavan and Cobblepot.
 Selina also discovers they abuse of their sister, Bridgit (Michelle Veintimilla), a friend from her childhood.
 Evan goes to a market to buy equipment but the place is raided by the GCPD.
 He tries to escape, climbing a chainlink fence but Gordon stops him.
 When he tries to reach for his gun, he is gunned down by Gordon, and is also blown up for hiding an explosive in his pants.
 Nygma (Cory Michael Smith) invites Gordon and Lee (Morena Baccarin) for a double date with him and Kringle (Chelsea Spack), although Gordon is hesitant.
+Both Gordon and Lee are surprised at Nygma's relaxed mood during the date and how steady his relationship with Kringle seems to be.